top of page

 those groups.
 Participants can join for free and will enter data about each of their participating lab

-buildings into the I2SL Lab Benchmarking Tool.
-Participating lab buildings will be scored based on
+buildings into the I2SL Lab Benchmarking Tool (LBT).
+Participating organizations will be scored

-Participants can monitor their results in a dashboard in the LBT throughout the Challenge.
-I2SL will provide best practice guides on fume hood system testing, “shut the sash” competition ideas, and tips for success free to any Challenge participants.
-An I2SL Challenge Leadership Council will oversee program development and the work of the following TAGs: Program Structure (focused on checklists, questionnaires, and scoring); Program Documentation (lending subject matter expertise on program support materials, FAQs, and best practice guides); User Interface and LBT Integration (providing input on dashboard development, building management system data, and beta testing the LBT interface); and Marketing and Promotion (helping determine ways to recruit and recognize participants).
-To join a TAG and get involved in developing program criteria, writing best practice guides, or supporting user interface with the LBT, fill out an application form here.
+I2SL will provide best practice guides on fume hood system testing, shut-the-sash competition ideas, and tips for success free to any Challenge participants.
+An I2SL Challenge Leadership Council will oversee program development and the work of the TAGs, as described here.
+A Program Structure TAG (focused on checklists, questionnaires, and scoring) and a Program Documentation TAG (lending subject matter expertise on program support materials, FAQs, and best practice guides) are beginning work in 2026.
+User Interface and LBT Integration (providing input on dashboard development, building management system data, and beta testing the LBT interface) and Marketing and Promotion (helping determine ways to recruit and recognize participants) TAGs will begin work in 2027.
+To join a TAG and get involved in developing program criteria or writing best practice guides, fill out an application form here.

 Fume Hood Challenge Logo_square.png